 What are Neutral Voices Like?

 They aren’t particularly loving, wise, or profound.
-Neither are they menacing.
-They vary in character a lot.
+Neither are they menacing, and they vary in character a lot.
 They don’t fill you with a light, loving feeling, nor do they fill you with dread.

-The voice can seem like they’re trying to communicate with someone who will listen or who they’re able to talk with.
+The voice can seem like they’re trying to communicate with someone who will listen or who they can talk with.
 They can be trying to give information.
 This place was ours!
 Help me!
-Unlike the spiritual voice or the psychotic voice, the neutral voice is more self-focused on their situation.
+Unlike the spiritual or psychotic voices, the neutral voice is more self-focused on their situation.

-Disembodied voices, whether spiritual, psychotic, or neutral, can appear in dreams or while waking.
+Whether spiritual, psychotic, or neutral, disembodied voices can appear in dreams or while waking.
 Mediums often can see visuals that the entity wishes to show them.

 It’s less threatening if you determine the character of the voice.
 It’s also important not to blindly obey the voice.
 You are fully responsible for your actions at all times.

-Realize, too, that some have reported the character of a voice changing over time.
+Realize that some have reported the character of a voice changing over time.
 A voice can start as neutral or even loving.
 Later it devolves into a menacing evil.
-The character of the voice must be evaluated if the voice is telling you to do something wrong, as before, don’t do it simply because it’s disembodied.
+Evaluate the character of the voice if it’s telling you to do something wrong.
+As before, don’t do it simply because it’s disembodied.

 If you feel like you can’t take hearing the voice or that you feel control of your actions slipping away, it’s important to seek help at an emergency department.
-It’s nothing to be ashamed of.
-It’s nothing that anyone in emergency services hasn’t heard of before.
+It’s nothing to be ashamed of, and it’s nothing that anyone in emergency services hasn’t heard of before.
 Overly negative disembodied voices have driven people to suicide before.

 On the other hand, it’s perfectly fine to make peace with the voice if it’s neutral or spiritual.
 Many people have before.
-It can be a source of strength and or enlightenment an asset to you.
+It can be a source of strength or enlightenment, actually an asset to you.

 How Can You Stop Hearing Voices Naturally?

+So you’ve decided that you don’t want to hear voices, that it’s a problem.
 Allow yourself to experiment.
-It can be helpful to experiment to see what works for you and works to eliminate the particular voice.
+It can be helpful to test to see what works for you and works to eliminate the particular voice.
 No one solution will work perfectly for everyone.
-Everyone is different.
-Every situation is different.
+Everyone is different, and every situation is different.

 Structure Your Day

 This is the first line of defense against hearing voices.
-If you can keep busy, the voices may be crowded out in your mind.
+If you can keep busy, the activity can crowd the voices out of your mind.
 Going for a walk while you listen to music you enjoy can help.
 Doing a home improvement project or creating art can occupy your mind.
-Dusting, cleaning, sweeping can help.
+Dusting, cleaning, and sweeping can help.
 The goal is to replace the positive activity with the voices.
 Experiment to find out what works for you.

 Ignore What They Tell You

-If they’re not useful, ignore them just as you might ignore any other nuisance.
-Tell them, “I’m too busy to talk now.”
+If they’re not helpful, ignore them just as you might ignore any other nuisance.
+Tell them, “I’m too busy to talk now.
+Buzz off.”

 Engage the Voices

 Alternately, engage the voices.
 If they’re nasty, tell them they have no right to talk to you like that.
-Tell them something like, “You get more flies with honey than you do with vinegar.”
+Tell them something like, “You get more flies with honey than with vinegar.”
 Put the voices in their place.
 Be assertive.
-Don’t do this in public, however, because that would create a scene.
+However, don’t do this in public because that would create a scene.

 Avoid Drugs and Alcohol

-These substances make it hard to maintain control and can lead to an exacerbation of the voices.
-You want to strictly avoid drugs and alcohol.
-Another big reason to do so is that if you start taking medication to help manage the voices, alcohol and other drugs can interfere.
+These substances make it hard to maintain control and can lead to a worsening of the voices.
+You want to avoid drugs and alcohol strictly.
+Another big reason is that if you start taking medication to help manage the voices, alcohol and other drugs can interfere.

 How Can You Help Someone Else Who’s Hearing Voices?